opendns/merchant-esolutions-php/README.md

 you will have full access to the merchant-esolutions-php client.

 # APIs
+This readme has a short description of the APIs and an example of each, but there's also a [full api reference](http://opendns.github.io/merchant-esolutions-php/) available on this project's Github page.

 ## Trident
 Trident is the payment gateway API, providing most card operations.
 A simple